bemasher/bemasher.net/content/projects/trip-logger/intro.md

 tags = ['Raspberry Pi','OBD-II','CAN','GPS']
 +++

-I like data, especially discovering interesting patterns in it.
-My car, a 2019 Honda Civic Hatchback produces an awful lot of it without even having to ask for it.
-This project is about collecting that data and having a look at it.

 Vehicles manufactured after 1996 in the United States are required to implement OBD-II, an on-board diagnostics reporting capability.[^OBD] Luckily the standard requires a specific connector, placement, pinout, and permits a set of signaling protocols.

 My Civic implements a few of these protocols, but the one of interest is Controller Area Network (CAN).
 One way to interact with your vehicle is using an ELM327-based[^ELM] device.
 These affordable devices abstract away the complexity of OBD-II behind a device with an AT command set.[^AT]